 - (i) Composition - 1.
-The Board of Directors shall set up a permanent Appointments, Remuneration and Corporate Governance Committee composed of five (5) members, who must be Non-Executive Directors, the majority of whom must be Independent. - 2.
-The Appointments, Remuneration and Corporate Governance Committee is set up as an internal body with powers of evaluation and control in matters of sustainability, environmental, social and corporate governance of the Company. - 3.
+The Board of Directors shall set up a permanent Appointments, Remuneration and Corporate Governance Committee composed of five (5) members, who must be Non-Executive Directors, the majority of whom must be Independent.

+- 2. The Appointments, Remuneration and Corporate Governance Committee is set up as an internal body with powers of evaluation and control in matters of sustainability, and the environmental, social appointments, remunerations and corporate governance of the Company. - 3.
 The members of the Appointments, Remuneration and Corporate Governance Committee shall be appointed ensuring that they have the knowledge, skills and experience required for the functions that they may be called upon to undertake.
 The majority of such members shall be Independent Directors.